PoT-O: Proof of Tensor Optimizations (TW-RPC-001)

 A Useful-Work Consensus Mechanism for Decentralized AI-Compute Mining

-Abstract: PoT-O redirects blockchain mining energy from wasteful hashing to verifiable, microcontroller-friendly tensor operations that advance primitive AI/ML workloads, combining MDL-based optimality proofs with neural activation path signatures for lightweight, cryptographically sound verification.
-Built on Solana, it aims for permissionless, low-barrier mining while mirroring Bitcoin-style scarcity and accelerating distributed AI compute toward the singularity.
+Abstract: PoT-O redirects blockchain mining energy from application-agnostic hashing to verifiable, microcontroller-friendly tensor operations that approximate primitive AI/ML workloads, combining MDL-based optimality scores with neural activation path signatures for lightweight, cryptographically sound verification.
+Built on Solana, it aims for permissionless, low-barrier mining while mirroring Bitcoin-style scarcity and supporting distributed AI compute.

 Preface / Introduction